 – Rallying call for refugees and their advocates by British Somali poet Warsan Shire.

 In homage to Shire’s rousing poem, Edinburgh Printmakers will support its artist members and members of Cork Printmakers to reflect on refugee and asylum status, culminating in a curated exhibition titled “The Mouth of a Shark” in Gallery 2, Castle Mills, Oct-Dec 2019.
 This exhibition will be produced in partnership with Cork Printmakers.
-The open call for proposals will be opened up to members of both studios, and the exhibition will tour to both venues.
+The open call for proposals will be opened up to members of both studios.

 Through this project, we endeavor to give a voice to those silenced by their displaced status.
 We encourage you to submit work produced during participatory projects, and projects that have engaged with members of the refugee and asylum communities.